How common is neck pain in Hong Kong?

-- Lifestyle adjustments – Other factors like exercises, diet, working posture, sleep etc. may play a vital role in the development and otherwise prevention of neck pain.
-Your doctor will work with you to identify lifestyle adjustments that will help you maximize the quality of your health.
+- Lifestyle adjustments – A hectic lifestyle can be a culprit for neck pain, which means exercises, diet, working posture, sleep etc. play a vital role in the development and otherwise prevention of neck pain.
+Your chiropractor will work with you to identify lifestyle adjustments that will help you maximise the quality of your health.

 How effective is chiropractic treatment of neck pain?

-Recent research has shown that chiropractic treatment for neck pain is effective from both a pain management and cost perspective.
-One study found that neck manipulation is more effective than traditional medical treatment methods.
+Chiropractic treatment for neck pain is effective from both a pain management and cost perspective, making it a widely regarded treatment method in Hong Kong.
+In fact, one study found that neck manipulation is more effective than traditional medical treatment methods.

 Below are details about specific research related to chiropractic care for neck pain:

 - “Neck manipulation, acupuncture and massage are better than most of the treatments most utilized by the traditional medical system.
 It was found that steroid injections, surgery and neck collars show little evidence of benefit.”
 The Bone & Joint Decade 2000-2010 Task Force on Neck Pain and its Associated Disorders: Executive Summary.
 Spine, February, 2008

 - The Cost-effectiveness of Chiropractic for Back and Neck Pain.
 A Summary of two studies in JMPT, October 2005.

 - Improvement After Chiropractic Care in Cervicocephalic Kinesthetic Sensibility and Subjective Pain Intensity in Patients with Nontraumatic Chronic Neck Pain Journal of Manipulative & Physiological Therapeutics (JMPT), February 2006.